When is The Best Time to Apply Crabgrass Preventer Weed Control in Minnesota?

 For best results, crabgrass pre emergent should typically be applied early to mid May in The Twin Cities Metro

-Good Rule of Thumb-Apply Your Crabgrass Preventer When the Lilacs Bloom
+A Good Rule of Thumb - Is to Apply Your Crabgrass Preventer When the Lilacs Bloom

 To save you some time measuring soil temps, here's a great tip that indicates when its time to get your crabgrass control treatment down.
 In general, lilacs will bloom when soil temps are just about warm enough for crabgrass to start growing.